 In the era before cloud storage, flash drives were the ultimate and most popular way of carrying data anywhere.
 Now, they’re like diskettes from the past that were always left in the drawers.
 Who else would use it now if the cloud is so convenient to use?
 Well, travelers might still do.

 But how?
 Well, iPhone users know!
 The dongles, of course.
-With the USB-A to a lightning port dongle, we can access these going-obsolete flash drives.
+We can access these going-obsolete flash drives with the USB-A to a lightning port dongle.
 This is probably the cheapest alternative to expand our iPhone’s storage, especially if we already have flash drives at home.

 Yet we must still be cautious when using USB dongles.
 Since it has more tendency to move, it is more prone to file corruption.
 If you plan to use an OTG cable and USB flash drives in your travels, I suggest you do the backup process in a hotel or restaurant where you can find a flat and stable surface.

 Traveling can swiftly deplete the storage of an iPhone with small media storage.
 But it is not a big deal to get bummed and stop you from capturing high-quality photos and videos.
-There are a lot of alternatives which you can have, and some of them are even free!
+There are many alternatives that you can have, and some of them are even free!

 You can also have an all-in-one device that acts as a router, card reader, and power bank.
-It shall solve your daily woes with an iPhone’s small media storage and battery capacity.
+With an iPhone’s small media storage and battery capacity, it shall solve your daily woes.
 It costs more, but it is worth it because of its compactness.
 You’ll like it if you are a minimalist traveler.

 But if you really want to save money and still expand your phone storage, flash drives are your best choice.
 File transfer on backup involves physical contact.
 So, you must be very careful not to move your phone while copying to avoid file corruption.